 Sarcastic comments, tasteless jokes, inappropriate photos.
-Teenagers sometimes make mistakes in their digital lives that can lead to hurt feelings or worse.
-As parents, we all want to help our teenagers prevent such mistakes, but they will still happen, no matter how hard we try.
-How can we better prepare our teenagers to handle the interpersonal issues that arise from digital missteps, to the point where teenagers can fix them before they explode into turmoil?
+Teenagers sometimes make social media mistakes that can lead to hurt feelings or worse.
+These mistakes are inevitable.
+So, how do we prepare our teenagers to fix these problems before they explode into turmoil?

 1. Share your experiences.